 #Time tables, planning, schedules

-Planning before time is a must, also when an aspirants is preparing by themselves it becomes more important.
+Planning before time is a must, also when an aspirant is preparing by themselves it becomes more important.

-Because when one is preparing by themselves, they need to manage their studies and plan their schedule in such a way that there is minimum wastage of time and make the most out of it.
+Because when one is preparing by oneself, they needs to manage their studies and plan their schedule in such a way that there is minimum wastage of time and make the most out of it.
 Planning each day, with daily goals and weekly goals is advisable so that there is continuous progress and consistent effort.

 #The ability to manage time comes into play!

 Time management is very important as the aspirant who is preparing for the IAS exam themselves, have to manage everything on their own.

 From preparing for mock tests to planning them, from starting their syllabus to making notes of everything they have to do themselves and for proper time management is necessary.

 Without proper timing plans throughout the day, a student will lose precious time for preparation and a lot of procrastination will also happen.